 Selling college textbooks to local bookstores can be tough, especially if they’re in poor condition.
 These sites make it easier to get money for your books at the end of the semester.

-Bookbyte is a service that aims to streamline the process of selling textbooks.
-For each of your books, you’ll enter in the ISBN number and view offers.
-If you’re happy with your offers, you’ll then mail in your book for free and receive your payment via PayPal or a mailed check within a few weeks.
+- Bookbyte: Bookbyte is a service that aims to streamline the process of selling textbooks.
+For each of your books, you’ll enter the ISBN number and view offers.
+If you’re happy with the listed offers, you’ll then mail in your book for free and receive your payment via PayPal or a mailed check within a few weeks.

-With BookScouter, you’ll search from over 30 buyback lenders to find the highest price for your used books and textbooks.
-BookScouter has a mobile app compatible with both Apple and Android, which makes searching for your textbooks easy — simply scan the barcodes on the backs of your books using your camera.
+- BookScouter: With BookScouter, you’ll search from over 30 buyback lenders to find the highest price for your used books and textbooks.
+BookScouter has a mobile app compatible with both Apple and Android devices, which makes searching for your textbooks easy.
+Just scan the barcodes on the backs of your books using your camera.